bitwarden/web/README.md

 Code contributions are welcome!
 Please commit any pull requests against the `master` branch.

 Security audits and feedback are welcome.
 Please open an issue or email us privately if the report is sensitive in nature.
+You can read our security policy in the [`SECURITY.md`](SECURITY.md) file.